Introduction

 1. Sulphur

-- Sulphur is generally considered harmful in C.I.
-In gray cast iron, it counteracts the graphitizing effect of silicon, lowers fluidity during pouring, decreases strength and makes the metal more brittle.
-So, it should be kept as low as possible, preferably below 0.1 %.
+- Metallurgists generally consider sulphur harmful in cast iron.
+In gray cast iron, it counteracts the graphitizing effect of silicon, reduces fluidity during pouring, decreases strength, and increases brittleness.
+Therefore, engineers aim to keep its content as low as possible, preferably below 0.1%.

 2. Manganese